MileHacker Logo

 Rights & Resources

-Norway is one of the most gender-equal countries globally, with strong legal protections and social norms supporting equality.
+Norway is a member of the most gender-equal countries globally, with strong legal protections and social norms supporting equality.
 It is also very progressive and inclusive regarding LGBTQ+ rights.

 Further Resources

-• Check websites of single attractions and Ruter (public transport) for accessibility.
+• Check websites of individual attractions and Ruter (public transport) for accessibility.

 • VisitOslo and national organizations for the disabled may provide additional resources.

-• Some government buildings and transport systems offer tactile paving, audio announcements, or visual displays.
+• Some public buildings and transport systems offer tactile paving, audio announcements, or visual displays.

 Sensitive Topics & Ethics